SysBioChalmers/RAVEN/testing/function_tests/README.md

 Tests that need a dependency which may be absent are written with test *assumptions*, so they are reported as filtered (not failed) when the dependency is missing.
 This keeps the suite green in any environment.
 Skipped
-categories: external binaries (BLAST+, DIAMOND, WoLF PSORT), a local KEGG dump, optional solvers (Gurobi/SCIP for MILP), the Optimization Toolbox (`quadprog`), a Python/pyyaml bridge, and input files for table-driven curation.
+categories: external binaries (BLAST+, DIAMOND, HMMER), a local KEGG dump, optional solvers (Gurobi/SCIP for MILP), the Optimization Toolbox (`quadprog`), a Python/pyyaml bridge, and input files for table-driven curation.
 The full ftINIT MILP pipeline (in `tINIT`) is guarded on a MILP solver and skipped when